 - A member of State, Territory, Local or Federal Government

-- A teacher employed full-time by a school or tertiary education institution
+- A teacher employed full or part-time by a school or tertiary education institution

-- A member of the Institute of Chartered Accountants in Australia, CPA Australia or the National Institute of Accountants with 2 or more years of continuous membership
+- A member of the Institute of Chartered Accountants in Australia, CPA Australia, the Association of Taxation and Management Accountants or the Institute of Public Accountants